sudopotito/geo_extension/template/README.md

 4. Verify that:
    - Level fields appear correctly in order.
    - Selecting one field filters the next level properly.
-   - Any custom field you added shows and works.

 ---